Awards

 SNEB Awards

 The SNEB Awards Committee, chaired by the immediate past president, welcomes nominations, including self-nominations, for SNEB members who have made notable contributions to the field of Community Nutrition, especially with black, indigenous, and people of color (BIPOC) or low-resource communities.
-No higher degree is required, and we welcome those who work in a variety of settings which include but are not limited to: non-profit and communities organizations, schools, colleges and universities, government and research institutions, and healthcare organizations to name a few.
+No higher degree is required, and we welcome those who work in a variety of settings which include but are not limited to: non-profit and community organizations, schools, colleges and universities, government and research institutions, and healthcare organizations to name a few.

 We have a variety of awards that span from professionals early in their career to those late in their career and across different areas of practice.
+Watch our 2024 awards slideshow here and learn more below:

 Helen Denning Ullrich Annual Award for Lifetime Excellence in Nutrition Education